Collectibles and Your Portfolio

 It’s also important to maintain accurate inventory.
 Wine collectors, for example, are often adding to their collection or enjoying a select bottle on a special occasion.

-How Can Smith & Howard Wealth Management Help?
+How Can Smith and Howard Wealth Management Help?

 For most investors, collecting is usually an activity best approached as a labor of love, something done for the enjoyment it brings or for the thrill of the hunt: finding and negotiating for the item you want.
 Even so, these items can come to represent significant value – sentimental and otherwise.